S-Spiegl/CV/README.md

 # Additional community work

-*Manchester Access Programme:* immediately after finishing my PhD, rather than taking break, I took part in an outreach programme designed to get students from widening participation backgrounds into the University of Manchester, providing one-on-one coaching.
+*Manchester Access Programme:* immediately after finishing my PhD, rather than taking a break, I took part in an outreach programme designed to get students from widening participation backgrounds into the University of Manchester, providing one-on-one coaching.

 *Edge Lane Allotments, Manchester*<br>
 Achievements: Built greenhouse and raised beds; clearance; implemented communal beds; helped organise events to bring more people into scheme.